Edited by Jürgen Basedow, Giesela Rühl, Franco Ferrari and Pedro de Miguel Asensio

-While the conditions set forth in a legal rule in general refer to factual circumstances such as the agreement of the parties, the death of a person, a collision of vessels or the birth of a child, the conditions laid down in a conflict rule relate to legal concepts such as → succession, contracts, → marriage or liability in tort.
+While the conditions set forth in a legal rule in general refer to factual circumstances such as the agreement of the parties, the death of p.
+314a person, a collision of vessels or the birth of a child, the conditions laid down in a conflict rule relate to legal concepts such as →succession, contracts, →marriage or liability in tort.
 Further legal rules are needed to clarify the meaning of these concepts.
 Likewise, the consequences triggered by conflict rules differ from those mandated by other legal rules.
 The latter prescribe the outcome of a dispute in substance and are therefore called substantive rules.
 They tell us, for example, whether a marriage is valid or not, at what point in time interest on a debt begins to accrue and at what rate, whether children have a compulsory share in the estate of their parents etc. By contrast, conflict rules only tell us which law decides on the validity of the marriage, on the interest obligation and on succession; conflict rules may therefore be designated as rules of referral (Verweisungsnormen).
 The conditions laid down in those rules designate the object of a referral while the legal consequences are to be found in the referral of a legal relation to the law of a specific jurisdiction.

 Conflict rules are unilateral or bilateral.
 They are designated as unilateral where they delineate solely the scope of the provisions of their own legal system without touching upon the application of foreign law.
 Examples are provided in the US by the Foreign Trade Antitrust Improvement Act of 1982 (96 Stat.
 1246, 15 U.S.C. § 6a) or, in the EU, by a number of consumer protection instruments, such as art 3 of Regulation 261/2004 on compensation and assistance to passengers in the event of denied boarding etc (Regulation (EC) No 261/2004 of the European Parliament and of the Council of 11 February 2004 establishing common rules on compensation and assistance to passengers in the event of denied boarding and of cancellation or long delay of flights, and repealing Regulation (EEC) No 295/91, OJ L 46/1).
 Another and rarer type of unilateral conflict rules deals exclusively with the effects that foreign legal precepts may be given in the domestic forum.
-For an example see art 9(3) Rome I Regulation (Regulation (EC) No 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable p.
-338to contractual obligations (Rome I), OJ L 177/6; → Rome Convention and Rome I Regulation (contractual obligations)) on the effect of foreign → overriding mandatory provisions.
+For an example see art 9(3) Rome I Regulation (Regulation (EC) No 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations (Rome I), OJ L 177/6; →Rome Convention and Rome I Regulation (contractual obligations)) on the effect of foreign →overriding mandatory provisions.
 Conflict rules are bilateral where they refer the decision of the dispute, depending on the facts of the case, to either the law of the forum or to the law of a foreign jurisdiction.
 Codes of private international law usually contain bilateral conflict rules.
 Both unilateral and bilateral conflict rules employ certain connecting factors which establish links between the case under consideration and the law of a particular jurisdiction.

 2. The object of referral